 Welcome to #TRVSTLOVES.
-We curate news, ideas and inspiration from across the world which demonstrate how real action can accomplish positive social impact.
-This month we’re looking at examples of philanthropy and the different ways in which people donate time, effort and money.
+We curate news, ideas, and inspiration from across the world that demonstrate how real action can accomplish a positive social impact.
+This month we’re looking at examples of philanthropy and the different ways in which people donate time, effort, and money.

-The 2020 Australian Philanthropy Awards saw Carol Schwartz, co-founder of Trawalla Foundation being honoured the Leading Philanthropist title.
-We took a little look at the Trawalla Foundation to see what they're all about: it’s an organisation with investment values around gender equality, creativity, sustainability and social justice, and the foundation funds a number of worthy causes like Pathways to Politics Program for Women and The Goshen Project.
-Infact, this foundation is doing many wonderful things, and so if you’re looking for some inspiration it’s worth taking a look.
+The 2020 Australian Philanthropy Awards saw Carol Schwartz, co-founder of Trawalla Foundation, being honored with the Leading Philanthropist title.
+We took a little look at the Trawalla Foundation to see what they're all about: it’s an organization with investment values around gender equality, creativity, sustainability, and social justice, and the foundation funds a number of worthy causes like Pathways to Politics Program for Women and The Goshen Project.
+In fact, this foundation is doing many wonderful things, so if you’re looking for some inspiration, it’s worth taking a look.

-Impact America Fund has recently announced that it's closed $55m to invest in startups which target the worlds overlooked.
-The amount raised is the largest ever by a black female GP, and founder Kesha Cash wants to “disrupt some of the underlying systemic issues that you and others may not be able to see but are perpetuating”.
+Impact America Fund has recently announced that it's closed $55m to invest in startups that target the world's overlooked.
+The amount raised is the largest ever by a black female GP, and founder Kesha Cash wants to “disrupt some of the underlying systemic issues that you and others may not be able to see but are perpetuating.”
 Providing underserved communities with opportunities is a really interesting and positive way to disrupt the status quo, so it’s great news that this initial funding has been received.